Endorsement Timeline

 The Washington State Progressive Caucus is proud to endorse candidates for public office and may pass resolutions on ballot issues and issues for our State Legislature or national Congress.
 Progressive candidates and campaigns are encouraged to request our endorsement.
 With the exception of U.S. Presidential races, the Washington State Progressive Caucus only endorses those campaigns that have requested endorsement and completed our questionnaire (attached below).
 All requests for endorsement will be carefully considered.
 It is important to bring requests and supporting documents to our attention well before the anticipated election date.
 Requests for endorsement should be sent to our secretary.

-To be considered for an endorsement, a candidate (with the exception of U.S. Presidential races) must complete the WSPC Questionnaire and submit it to our secretary at least 10 days prior to the meeting at which the endorsement will be voted on by the membership.
-In addition, the candidate (or a designated representative) must speak to the WSPC membership in person at least once after declaring their candidacy.
-If the candidate or representative cannot arrange to speak to the Caucus for any reason, this requirement may be waived if at least two members present and voting have interviewed the candidate in person or by phone or attended a public forum where the candidate has spoken since the candidate declared their intention to run for the office for which they are seeking the endorsement of the Caucus.
+If the candidate or representative cannot arrange to speak to the Caucus for any reason, this requirement may be waived if at least two members present and voting have interviewed the candidate in person or by phone, or attended a public forum where the candidate has spoken since the candidate declared their intention to run for the office for which they are seeking the endorsement of the Caucus.

 Only voting members of WSPC (dues paid for the current year) may vote on an endorsement.